stjordanis/terra-docs-old/docs/dev-spec-market.md

 title: Market
 ---

-The Market module contains the logic for atomic swaps between Terra currencies (e.g. UST<>KRT), as well as between Terra and Luna (e.g. SDT<>LUNA).
+The Market module contains the logic for atomic swaps between Terra currencies (e.g. UST<>KRT), as well as between Terra and Luna (e.g. SDT<>Luna).

 The ability to guarantee an available, liquid market with fair exchange rates between different Terra denominations and between Terra and Luna is critical for user-adoption and price-stability.